Get Cozy At The Candle Lab

-The Candle Lab is a cozy little DIY candle workshop in Lawrenceville where you have the chance to experiment with over 120 different scents and watch as a custom, natural, soy candle comes to life.
+The Candle Lab is a spacious DIY candle workshop off of Butler Street in Lawrenceville.
+Here you have the chance to experiment with over 120 different scents and watch as a custom, natural, soy candle comes to life.
 Candles are the main game at TCL, but they also offer options like fragrance oils, sprays, body lotions, salt scrubs, and more.

 Whether you're a newbie in town or you've called Pittsburgh home your whole life, there's just something special about The Strip District.
 It's an up-and-coming neighborhood with historic charm, what isn't to love?
 I've been to The Strip more times than I can count, but I still find something new to appreciate with each visit.
 From diner eats and espresso to flowers and fresh produce, here's a few of my favorite stops.